PDIS/transcript/2022-11-15-Meeting-with-CAP.md

 ### Audrey Tang:
 As I was saying...
 Back in 2018 we were maybe at peak trolling, peak disinformation here.

 In 2018, there was a referendum and a mayor election on the same day, literally.
-Disinformatino around these two fed into each other and there was a lot of sponsored social and political advertisement, precision targeting, on Facebook and the like.
+Disinformation around these two fed into each other and there was a lot of sponsored social and political advertisement, precision targeting, on Facebook and the like.

 Right after the election, the civil society got really serious about applying social pressure to Facebook, saying that if you do not provide honest assessment of who reaches where, what, and the foreign money...
 Because back in 2018, if they paid Facebook, they could bypass fact checking.
 This entire fact checking ecosystem is for naught if you can simply pay Facebook to bypass fact checking as a service.